group of five friends at friendsgiving dinner while man sets turkey on table

 1. Confirm the Guest List

-Nailing down your guest list should be the first step in planning a Friendsgiving party.
+Finalizing your guest list should be the first step in planning a Friendsgiving party.
 If you’re hosting it at your home, consider how much space you have and how many people you can comfortably accommodate.
-If you’re hosting a smaller gathering, you may be able to rely on the dishware, utensils, and chairs you already have at home, but a larger party may require you to increase your budget or borrow items from neighbors and friends.
+If you’re hosting a smaller gathering, you may be able to rely on the dishware, utensils and chairs you already own, but a larger party may require you to increase your budget or borrow items from neighbors and friends.
 Of course, you don’t need to stress over these details until after you send out your invites.
-Keep in mind that many people travel for Thanksgiving, so you should expect some of your friends to decline your invitation.
+Many people travel for Thanksgiving, so you should expect some of your friends to decline your invitation.

 2. Choose Between a Potluck or Sit-Down Meal